Folium Systems

 Buyer reviewerOwner, operator, IT, or procurement reviewerPortable FAQ answer bank packet and direct category routes.

-AI-reader reviewerSearch/GEO/AEO reviewerEntity disambiguation, route graph, public boundary, and broad capability coverage.
+Technical reviewerSearch, discovery, or entity reviewerEntity disambiguation, route graph, public boundary, and broad capability coverage.

 The strongest next step is narrow: one process, one owner, one source map, one working surface, one review file, and one decision gate.